Internet

 Moving to Malta

 While we revel in the ease and comfort of online shopping, there’s a growing menace that consumers need to be vigilant about – online shopping scams.
 With the proliferation of e-commerce, cybercriminals have found new ways to exploit unsuspecting shoppers into revealing their personal and financial information or making them pay for products that never arrive or are of poor quality.
-In fact, according to the FTC (the US Federal Trade Commission), the number of reported online shopping scams has seen a significant surge in the past few years, so much so that in 2022 alone, nearly $8.8 billion was lost to scams, an increase of more than 30% from the previous year.
+In fact, according to the FTC (the US Federal Trade Commission), the number of reported online shopping scams has seen a significant surge in the past few years, so much so that last year alone, nearly $12.5 billion was lost to scams, a 25% increase from the previous year.

-As we approach the busiest online shopping season – Christmas – it’s crucial to be extra vigilant.
+As we’re in full swing of the busiest online shopping season, Christmas, it’s crucial to be extra vigilant.
 So here are some of the most common online shopping scams that you should be aware of and some tips and tricks on how to avoid falling into their trap.

 Scammers often create sophisticated websites that mimic legitimate online stores, offering products at very low prices or with attractive discounts.
 These can be challenging to distinguish from the real ones, especially for unsuspecting consumers since scammers may use a similar domain name, logo or design to fool you into thinking they are the real deal.
 However, once you place an order and pay with your credit card or other payment method, you either receive nothing, a counterfeit product or a product that is different from what you ordered.
 The scammers may also use your payment information to make unauthorized charges or steal your identity.